aureuserp/dev-docs/src/master/plugins/filament.md

 # **Overview**

-The `Filament` directory is used to define clusters, resources, and pages within the FilamentPHP panel.
+The `Filament` directory is used to define clusters, resources, pages, and widgets within the FilamentPHP panel.
 This structure allows for better organization and management of different sections in the plugin.

 For more details, refer to [Resources](../getting-started/resources/getting-started.md).

 ## **Types of Resource Registrations in the Plugin**

-In the `BlogPlugin`, we register resources, pages, and clusters for two main panels:
+In the `BlogPlugin`, we register resources, pages, clusters, and widgets for two main panels:

 1. **Admin Panel** (`Admin` directory)
 2. **Customer Panel** (`Customer` directory)